Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 # Recent cybersecurity trends on the internet
 ## What is cybersecurity?
 Online/offline, digital securing of data/information
+Username/password are used to protect a computers software.

 With a house, security involves locks, security cameras, reinforcements etc. A variety of approaches is used to protect a house, smart/analog devices.
 ## Why do cybersecurity?